WORLD LITERATURE I (ENG 251)

 After completing Task 9, go on to Unit 3.

-If you have not submitted (and had accepted) all of Units 1 and 2, including Exam 1-- by your Last Withdrawal date, I will drop you from the course.
-Keep in mind that I only accept one piece of work at a time and I do not accept work that I consider "not college level" (see Course Guide).
+If you have not submitted (and had accepted) all of Units 1 and 2, including Exam 1-- by your Last Withdrawal date, I will drop you from the course with a grade of W. Keep in mind that I only accept one piece of work at a time and I do not accept work that I consider "not college level" (see Course Guide).